deckhouse/virtualization/docs/USER_GUIDE.md

 - The virtual machine is turned off.
 - [`qemu-guest-agent`](#guest-os-agent) is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.

+An inconsistent snapshot may not reflect a consistent state of the virtual machine's disks and its components.
+Such a snapshot is created if the VM is running and `qemu-guest-agent` is not installed or not running in the guest OS.
+If the snapshot manifest explicitly specifies the `requiredConsistency: false` parameter, but `qemu-guest-agent` is running, an attempt will be made to freeze the file system to ensure that the snapshot is consistent.

 QEMU Guest Agent supports hook scripts that allow you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.
 For more information on configuring hooks scripts, see the [Guest OS agent](#guest-os-agent) section.

-An inconsistent snapshot may not reflect a consistent state of the virtual machine's disks and its components.
-Such a snapshot is created in the following cases:

-- The VM is running, and `qemu-guest-agent` is not installed or not running in the guest OS.
-- The snapshot manifest explicitly specifies the `requiredConsistency: false` parameter, and you want to avoid suspending the file system.

 {{< alert level="warning" >}}
 When restoring from such a snapshot, file system integrity issues may occur, as the data state may be inconsistent.